Maharkk/Maharkk/README.md

 ### 🔍 Cybersecurity Skills

-- **Penetration Testing:** Proficient in Metasploit Framework, Burp Suite, Nmap, Wireshark,NetworkMiner and John the Ripper.
+- **Penetration Testing:** Proficient in Metasploit Framework, Burp Suite, Nmap, Wireshark, NetworkMiner and John the Ripper.
 - **Vulnerability Assessment:** Experienced with tools such as OpenVAS, Nessus, WPScan, and Arachni.
 - **Threat Hunting:** Skilled in techniques and tools like Splunk, Yara, and Sysmon.
 - **Incident Response:** Hands-on experience with incident handling, response strategies, and recovery processes.